-Your directors take pleasure in presenting the 44th annual report of your Companytogether with audited financial statements for the year ended on 31 March 2017.
+Your Directors hereby present the 49th Annual Report of your Companytogether with audited financial statements for the year ended on March 31 2022.

 |Period ||12 months ||12 months |

 |Pro t / (Loss) before Tax ||44257.82 ||37607.38 |

 |Pro t / (Loss) for the year ||32254.34 ||28021.52 |

 |Other Comprehensive Income ||33.91 ||(72.11) |